-Global Child Forum and the World Childhood Foundation will host a one-day expert roundtable at the Stockholm Royal Palace on the potential and limits of artificial intelligence (AI) to help combat online child sexual abuse.
-Participation is by invitation only.
+In November 2019, Global Child Forum and the World Childhood Foundation hosted a one-day expert roundtable at the Stockholm Royal Palace on the potential and limits of artificial intelligence (AI) to help combat online child sexual abuse.

 Online child sexual abuse and exploitation is growing exponentially.
 While technical developments promise impactful solutions, they do not sufficiently keep up with the harmful use of technology.
 There is an urgent need to intensify cross-sectorial dialogue and accelerate action.

-The round-table will build on research, commitments and tools developed in ongoing collaborations and initiatives.
-The ambition is to gather stakeholder groups that usually do not meet, both those already working specifically on AI and online child sexual abuse, and those working on AI in other fields.
+The round-table was built on research, commitments and tools developed in ongoing collaborations and initiatives.
+The ambition was to gather stakeholder groups that usually do not meet, both those already working specifically on AI and online child sexual abuse, and those working on AI in other fields.

-This one-day event will provide a neutral space where participants challenge and inspire each other, forge new collaborations, learn from each other and increase the number of actors and resources focused on fighting online child sexual abuse.
+This one-day event provided a neutral space where participants challenge and inspire each other, forged new collaborations, learned from each other and increased the number of actors and resources focused on fighting online child sexual abuse.